David-C-Garcia/david-c-garcia.github.io/_pages/research.md

   <h2 class="section-heading">Current Research</h2>
   <p style="text-align: justify; font-size: 1.05em; line-height: 1.6;">
-  My current project focuses on the use of <span class="highlight-text">protein language models</span> to interrogate the substrate specificity and promiscuity of novel biocatalysts, using melanin as a model system for the large-scale production of biological polymers.
+  My current project focuses on the use of protein language models to interrogate the substrate specificity and promiscuity of novel biocatalysts, using melanin as a model system for the large-scale production of biological polymers.
 This approach not only takes advantage of powerful pretrained protein language models but also makes effective use of high-throughput empirical verification to corroborate and fine-tune computational workflows.
   </p>

   <h2 class="section-heading">Future Directions</h2>